 In some countries, we also deliver projects that focus explicitly on improving both urban and natural environments, raising awareness of sustainable land practices and championing traditional design and construction skills.

 Prince’s Trust International is the international arm of The Prince’s Trust.
-During 2019/20, this funding helped PTI and its partners to support 5,455 young people in 11 countries including Barbados, Ghana, Greece, India, Jamaica, Jordan, Kenya, Malaysia, Malta, Pakistan and Trinidad & Tobago.
+During 2021/22, funds raised by Prince’s Trust USA helped PTI and its partners to support nearly 19,000 young people in 17 countries including Barbados, Ghana, Greece, India, Jamaica, Jordan, Kenya, Malaysia, Malta, Pakistan and Trinidad & Tobago.

 Started in 2018 and presented annually at The Prince’s Trust Awards, The Prince’s Trust Global Awards recognise the outstanding achievements of young people and communities on Prince’s Trust Programmes around the world.